 The following is a list of frequently asked questions and answers regarding the Commonwealth of Massachusetts' Statewide Contract 1% Administration Fee.

 The Administration Fee paid by vendors to the Commonwealth is based on 1% of the total dollar amounts, adjusted for credits or refunds, paid by Eligible Entities to the Statewide Contractor based on your statewide contract.

 Who has to pay the Administration Fee?

-All active vendors on statewide contracts are subject to the administration fee.
+All Statewide Contract vendors are subject to the administration fee.

 How is the Administration Fee Paid?

-Effective January, 2013, all vendors must pay the Administration Fee electronically through a secure dedicated website.
-Prior to the Administration Fee due date for each quarter, vendors will receive an e-mail from OSD that provides a link to the secure payment website along with a specific control number that must be used to submit your payment.
+Effective January, 2013, all vendors must pay the Administration Fee through a secure, dedicated website.
+Vendors will receive an email from the OSD Fee Administrator that provides a link to the secure payment website, along with a specific control number that must be used to submit your payment, prior to the Administration Fee due date each quarter.

 Is there a list of eligible entities?

 Eligible entities include, but are not limited to:

 - Cities, towns, districts, counties, and other political subdivisions;